replicatedhq/kots.io/content/reference/v1beta1/repeatable.md

 Repeatable items require at least 1 `template` to be provided.
 The `template` defines a YAML target in the manifest to duplicate for each repeatable item.

 Required fields for a template target are `apiVersion`, `kind`, and `name`.

+`namespace` is an optional template target field to match a yaml document's `metadata.namespace` property, in case the same filename is used across multiple namespaces.

 The entire YAML node at the target will be duplicated, including nested fields.